-Hammond Hall, Suite 317 (978) 665-3152 Robert Hynes, Ph.D., Assistant Dean fitchburgstate.edu/counseling
+Hammond Hall, Suite 317 (978) 665-3152 fitchburgstate.edu/counseling Robert Hynes, Ph.D., Assistant Dean

-The Counseling Services Office offers confidential short-term counseling to all students at no charge.
+The Counseling Services Office offers confidential shortterm counseling to all students at no charge.
 Clinicians are available for individual, group and couples counseling, crisis intervention, educational programming, outreach workshops, and community referrals.
 The office maintains a website with substantial information pertaining to wellness and mental health.
 Counseling Services staff are also available to consult with other members of the Fitchburg State University community on matters pertaining to student well-being.